Morava K-theory of orthogonal groups and motives of projective quadrics: Background on algebraic groups

 Consider a (split) group $G=\mathrm{SO}_m$ over $k$.
-Let $\!\,_EG$ be a generic group, i.e., the twisted form of $G$ corresponding to the generic $G$-torsor $E$, see~\cite[Section~3]{PSrost}.
+Let $\!\,_EG$ be a generic group, i.e., the twisted form of $G$ corresponding to a generic $G$-torsor $E$, see~\cite[Section~3]{PSrost}.
 Strictly speaking, $\!\,_EG$ is defined over a field extension $L$ of $k$, but we will denote $\mathrm{SO}_m$ over $L$ or $\overline L$ by the same letter $G$.
 For each parabolic subgroup $P$ of $G$ there exists a unique $\!\,_EG$-homogeneous variety $X$ which is a twisted form of $G/P$, see~\cite[Section~1.1]{ChM}, moreover, $X=E/P$.
-For a maximal parabolic $P=P_1$ corresponding to the first simple root in the Dynkin diagram (according to the numbering of Bourbaki) we refer to $E/P_1$ as the {\it generic quadric} of dimension $D=m-2$.
+For a maximal parabolic subgroup $P=P_1$ corresponding to the first simple root in the Dynkin diagram (according to the enumeration of Bourbaki) we refer to $E/P_1$ as the {\it generic quadric} of dimension $D=m-2$.
 We also remark that $E/P_1$ is generic with respect to $\mathrm{SO}_m$, and there exist slightly different notions of generic quadric, which are compared in~\cite{Kgen}.
-Till the end of the chapter, we reserve the notation $Q$ for the split quadric $G/P_1$.